Kingdom Animalia (Animals)

 - Small, rarely over an inch; coloring usually grayish; tegmina slender, wings usually longer than abdomen.
 Male furculae short nubs.
 Male cerci wide at very base, remainder slender curving with tip pointing down and lobed at top of curve.
 Favoring cool northern or higher elevation grasslands.
 Includes: M. alpinus & infantilis

 - Smallish species of average build and pattern, mostly grayish or brownish, sometimes greenish or flushed with warm colors; dark postocular bar of pronotum and interrupted dark band on each side of abdomen often well-developed (may connect into dark bands crossing top of abdomen); with white diagonal stripe above base of legs behind pronotum usually pronounced; hind femora with dark bands crossing top, often continued diagonally on outer face, often orange or red on inner face toward lower side; hind tibiae blue.
 Wings usually short (most often about equalling or longer than pronotum); tegmina tapered to narrowed almost pointed tip, overlapping or at least usually touching when folded, often paler on top than on sides; sometimes long-winged (at least M. lakinus

 ), and then very like Femurrubrum Group (except then metazona of pronotum disinctly shorter than part in front).
 Color pattern on females is sometimes muted and rather plain as compared to most individuals.
 Male cerci short, nearly round, with a narrow lobe pointing up from top and bent inward; with furculae developed but short and narrowed toward the tip.
 Includes M. lakinus, platycercus, & rileyanus

 .
 M. tuberculatus

 is long-winged, but clearly related to M. lakinus

-, but with prozona closer to equal in length to metazona, and dark markings averaging less bold.
+, but with prozona more nearly equal in length to metazona, and dark markings averaging less bold.
 Young nymphs of M. lakinus